NomicFoundation/solidity-debugging-symbols-pocs/mapping-keys/README.md

 The compiler will output a json object with the following metadata:
  * `storageLayout`: The variables extracted from the `--storage-layout` flag in solidity
  * `storageTypes`: The types extracted from the `--storage-layout` flag in solidity
- * `mappings`: The positions in the bytecode in which a `SHA3` is present that is used to calculate the slot for a key in a mapping
+ * `mappings`: The positions in the bytecode in which a `SHA3` instruction is present that is used to calculate the slot for a key in a mapping

  Example:
 ```$json